Comedian Faces Criticism After Controversial Remarks At D.C. Gala

 President Trump's absence for the second year in a row from the annual White House Correspondents' Dinner may end up being the least controversial thing about Saturday night's gathering of the White House press corps.

-Chatter online amongst Washington, D.C., journalists and some in the administration's orbit after the event was full of criticism for comedian Michelle Wolf, who was the evening's headliner; criticism and soul-searching about the annual event itself; and an effort by former White House press secretary Sean Spicer to pressure the leadership of the White House Correspondents' Association into answering for Wolf's vulgar, personal jabs leveled primarily at the president and his inner circle.
+Chatter online among Washington, D.C., journalists and some in the administration's orbit after the event was full of criticism for comedian Michelle Wolf, who was the evening's headliner; criticism and soul-searching about the annual event itself; and an effort by former White House press secretary Sean Spicer to pressure the leadership of the White House Correspondents' Association into answering for Wolf's vulgar, personal jabs leveled primarily at the president and his inner circle.

 The comedian spoke for roughly 20 minutes to a ballroom full of Washington's top journalists and political operatives in remarks too lewd in many respects to be repeated here.
 The Washington Post's Paul Farhi wrote Wolf's remarks "swerved from raunchy to downright nasty."

 "She was particularly hard on the women associated with Trump," Farhi also wrote, adding "several cracks about [White House press secretary] Sarah Huckabee Sanders landed poorly."
 (Courtesy of two of Farhi's colleagues at the Post, here's a list of Wolf's "harshest" jokes.)
-And Politico observed of Wolf's performance that "it was a risque and uneven routine at first met with laughs but often greeted by awkward silence."
+And Politico said Wolf's performance "was a risque and uneven routine at first met with laughs but often greeted by awkward silence."

 The comedic routine laced with sexual innuendo and, at times, dominated by outright vulgarities was directed primarily at Republicans and conservatives — a fact not lost on those in the room who expressed their displeasure on Twitter afterward.